 Following is a little information about me.
 Hey, I'm not going tell you everything, okay?

-The way I think and feel is probably the most different thing about me from others.
+While my appearance and the way I act are different, the way I think and feel is probably the most different thing about me from others.
 While most humans would derive pleasure from it (and frequently do) if I see you hurting a small child or torturing an animal for fun and I am within arm's reach of you, while I am normally non-violent and try to be nice to others . . .
 That is quite possibly the kind of thing I am truly intolerant of.

 Before you ask, I'm not rich or a politician.
 LOL My political view is essentially that life, freedom (including FDR's four freedoms: freedom of speech, freedom of worship, freedom from want, freedom from fear), liberty, privacy, true justice, education, and the pursuit of happiness are sacred rights of the people unless what they do hurts others, or interferes with their own rights to do the same.
 On my blogs or other opinion pages, some might get sick of hearing me talk about such things, although I think they're the most important things in life.
 I love my country and have what many consider silly ideas of what it should be like, but, I don't trust the government (and hardly anyone else, for that matter).